decorative image for blog showing activemq logo

 3 ActiveMQ Performance Tuning Tips

 So in the previous section, we covered some basic common problems encountered with ActiveMQ performance and how to fix them.
 Beyond these types of scaling problems, it’s possible do some more subtle tuning as well.
-The ActiveMQ site has some good pointers on basic tuning and how to test, but I’ll aim to provide some additional useful context here.
+The ActiveMQ site has some good pointers on basic tuning and how to test, but in this part of the tutorial, I’ll aim to provide some additional useful context here.

 1. Configuring Pre-fetch Sizes for Consumers